Trauma Therapy in Westlake Village

 Learn to manage vulnerability and fear while developing ways to feel safe in your life and your relationships by increasing self-awareness, establishing solid boundaries, learning how to feel safe and build trust, and learning to use your voice to say what you need.

 Making a choice towards your healing and growth is a courageous step and trauma recovery IS possible!
-When you’re ready, I would love to support you on this journey.
+I’m a therapist with extensive expertise in treating trauma, and when you’re ready, I would love to support you in finding your peace and freedom from the old hurts and pain.
+You don't have to go through it alone.
 Just click the “Get Started Now” button to begin.